 The master table must contain a Report Link field as part of the relationship with each detail table.
 If the report link field does not exist for a relationship with a detail table, detail records for that table are not copied.
 The application user must have permission to view the report link fields.
 To confirm that the report link field exists, view the relationship and check that the master table has a report link field whose target field is the reference field listed under the detail table.

 QuickBase will not copy or import any records if any of the records to be copied or imported contain unique fields, such as custom key fields.
 The key field for each table from which records will be copied or imported must be Record ID#.

-QuickBase copies or imports all fields in selected records, regardless of the fields' permission and Auto-Fill settings.
+QuickBase copies or imports every field in selected records, regardless of the field's permission and Auto-Fill settings.
 (When Auto-Fill is enabled, a field's value is copied when a user clicks the Copy this record button to add a new Project.)

 QuickBase does not copy or import file attachments.